-Risk and Compliance leads an annual review of the SIPO with the Investment Team.
+The Manager performs an annual review of the SIPO.

 This annual review includes, but is not limited to, the following considerations:

 - legal and regulatory changes;

 - market practice; and

 - Portfolio Manager recommendations and product considerations (including any overarching changes to investment philosophy and process or the investment environment).